boltops-tools/pipedream/docs/_docs/dsl/sns.md

 title: Sns Topic DSL
 nav_text: Sns Topic
 categories: dsl
-nav_order: 16
+nav_order: 17
 ---

-The codepipeline tool can optionally create an SNS Topic and associate it with your [Approval Action]({% link _docs/dsl/approve.md %}).
+The codepipeline tool will create an SNS Topic and associate it with your [Approval Action]({% link _docs/dsl/approve.md %}) if necessary.
-If you have created an Approval Action in the pipeline with the `approve` method, then the codepipeline tool will create and manage the SNS topic for you.
+For exmaple, if you have created an Approval Action in the pipeline with the `approve` method, then the codepipeline tool will create and manage the SNS topic for you.

 For most cases, the default SNS topic should suffice.
 However, if you wish to control the SNS topic properties you can do so with a `.codepipeline/sns.rb` file.
 Here's an example: